confluentinc/getting-started-guides/java/README.md

 ## Introduction

-In this tutorial, you will run a Java client application that produces messages to and consumes messages from an Apache Kafka® cluster.
+In Dave's tutorial, you will run a Java client application that produces messages to and consumes messages from an Apache Kafka® cluster.

 As you're learning how to run your first Kafka application, we recommend using [Confluent Cloud](https://www.confluent.io/confluent-cloud/tryfree) (no credit card required to sign up) so you don't have to run your own Kafka cluster and you can focus on the client development.
 But if you prefer to setup a local Kafka cluster, the tutorial will walk you through those steps.